mednche/Vehicle-Image-Recognition/README.md

 The images in the dataset are very big (1918 x 1280).
 This is causing memory issues for the model.
 The images were thus resized to something more managable that nonetheless allows the visual recognition of a car make and model ( XXXX x XXXX).
 The top part of the image diosplayuing the name of the used car dealers company was cropped.

-The labels in the metadat.csv are strings ("Acura", "XXXXX").
+The labels in the metadat.csv are strings ("Acura", "TL").
 These need to be converted to integers for the neural network.

 ## Training the network